dokipen/tubing/README.rst

 Tubing is pretty bare-bones at the moment.
 We've tried to make it easy to add your own functionality.
 Hopefully you find it not all that unpleasant.
-There are three sections below for adding sources, pipes and sink.
+There are three sections below for adding sources, tubes and sink.
 If you do make some additions, think about committing them back upstream.
 We'd love to have a full suite of tools.